hhxz/tmp/source/index.rst

 :ref:`installation` - start here
 =============================

+For those new to SS-ZOO, start here to get your own COBRA locally now!

+..
 For the new cobra users, how to setup a COBRA-friendly environment.

 .. rst-class:: column column2

 :ref:`how-to`
 =============

-Practical step-by-step guides for the new users, covering several important topics.
+Introduce the COBRA abilities; practical step-by-step guides for the new COBRA users, covering several important topics.

 .. rst-class:: column column2